 QP-Prostate®: a paradigm shift in prostate cancer management

 Quibim’s flagship product, QP-Prostate®, is the result of years of research in computer vision.
-Utilizing biopsy results as ground truth for training and validation, QP-Prostate® automatically detects lesions in the prostate suspicious of being clinically significant prostate cancer (csPCa).
+By using biopsy results as ground truth for training and validation, QP-Prostate® identifies and highlights suspicious lesions on prostate, enhancing radiologists’ accuracy and efficiency.

 The software provides radiologists with a visual representation of the lesion, and a degree of certainty on the software’s prediction when determining if a lesion could be csPCa.